section-engineering-education/engineering-education/content/articles/animations-in-jetpack-compose/index.md

 Damping ratio is the ratio of the oscillation damping to the oscillation period.
 The damping ratio can be specified as a `High`, `Medium`, `Low` bouncy.

 ### Conclusion
-In this tutorial, we have covered the fundamental concepts of animations in Jetpack Compose and how we can customize them.
+In this tutorial, we have covered the fundamental concepts of animations in Jetpack Compose and how we can customize animations.
 Compose is still young and evolving.
 Keep learning to stay up to date with new features and API improvements.

 Happy Composing!

+---
+Peer Review Contributions by: [Eric Gacoki](/engineering-education/authors/eric-gacoki/)